 Vij also introduced Malz and her team to HSBC’s Green Deposits program, which lets Canadian small and medium-sized enterprises invest in sustainable initiatives.

 “It was a happy accident,” says Malz.
 “Even though sustainability is built into our entire offering—it’s in our DNA—we were having difficulty figuring out how to communicate our ESG strategy to the world for the first time.
 Once we discovered Green Deposits, we knew they were going to be a critical part of enhancing our mission.”

-“Green Deposits provides our corporate and public sector clients, who may have limited financing options but still have surplus cash available, with the opportunity to make direct investments in environmentally beneficial projects,” says Michael Klopchic, HSBC’s Country Head for Canada, Global Liquidity and Cash Management.
+“Green Deposits provides our corporate and public sector clients, who may have limited financing options but still have surplus cash available, with the opportunity to make direct investments in environmentally beneficial projects,” says Michael Klopchic, HSBC’s Country Head for Canada, Global Payment Solutions.
 “These deposits enable companies to incorporate their sustainability agenda into their entire business model and demonstrates a real commitment to sustainability through concrete financial action.”